Course information

 Compulsory modules

-The compulsory modules on this programme offer a solid grounding in the theory and practice of translation across diverse areas of professional practice.
-These are taught in seminar-based and tutorial small-group sessions and may include an individually supervised translation project.
+The compulsory modules on this programme offer a solid grounding in the theory and practice of translation across diverse areas of professional practice and translation research.
+These are taught in seminar-based and tutorial small-group sessions.

 You will also have access to the specialist teaching and research expertise offered by subject experts in the Department of English and Creative Writing in linguistics, comparative literature, and literary theory, from discourse analysis, sociolinguistics, and language and its interface with issues of gender, ethnicity and identity, to key currents of concern in literary and cultural theory and the role of the text in shifting boundaries of cultural and linguistic identity in a globalised, multicultural world.

-Students undertaking the translation work experience module will work directly with an external organisation to provide a range of translation and other language services and gain first-hand experience of translation in a professional setting.
+Students undertaking the optional ‘Translation Work Experience’ module will also have the opportunity to undertake a telecommuting (i.e., online) placement with an external organisation to provide a range of translation and/or other language services and gain first-hand experience of translation in a professional setting.

-You will also undertake a dissertation in which you will either reflect critically on one aspect of the theory and/or practice of translation, or focus on the practice of translation by completing a concrete practical translation project of your choice.
+You will also produce a capstone project at the end of your MA, in which you will focus on either reflecting critically on the theory and/or practice of translation through an in-depth research project or completing a concrete practical translation project of your choice, alongside a translation commentary.

 Module title Credits